 Hotels in Chitkul – Where to Stay

-It was one of the best accommodation because it offered epic views of River Baspa from my room itself.
+It was one of the best accommodations as it offered epic views of the River Baspa from my room.

 Network Connectivity in Chitkul